gabrieljmj/fuckmyscroll.js/README.md

 ============
 Animated scrolling to certain point or anchor.

-Your can see a demo [here](http://codepen.io/GabrielJMJ/pen/RaBJWo).
+You can see a demo [here](http://gabrieljmj.github.io/fuckmyscroll.js/demo.html).

 ## Installing
 Install via [npm](http://npmjs.com/package/fuckmyscroll)